Erin Hill

-Erin Hill is an American harpist, singer, songwriter and actress.
+Erin Kathleen Hill is an American harpist, singer, songwriter, multi-instrumentalist and actress.
 Her Celtic album hit #1 on the Billboard World Music Chart and she has played and sung with Kanye West, Cyndi Lauper, Moby, Sinéad O'Connor, Enya, a-ha, Randy Newman, Jewel, Josh Groban, and many other celebrities, as well as Hillary Clinton, Michelle Obama, and for royalty.